-Should an international student misplace their original I-20 form while outside the U.S., a replacement I-20 form can be reissued by the Office of International Student Services but the international shipping fee (this fee will be quoted upon request) will be the responsibility of the student.
-A hold will be placed on the student's Learn Account until the fee is paid.
+Should an international student misplace their original I-20 form while outside the U.S., a replacement I-20 form can be reissued by the Office of International Student Services.

 Soka University of America assumes no responsibility for the adverse consequences regarding an applicant's U.S. immigration status that may result from fulfillment of our study abroad requirement.
 Please view the Internship/Study Abroad section of this catalog for more detailed information.